 II.
 Guiding Principles of the Internship

-In this context, it is the Family Center’s responsibility to provide an environment that promotes an individual’s ability to learn, practice and integrate the concepts of Bowen theory intellectually and emotionally.
+In this context, it is the Bowen Center’s responsibility to provide an environment that promotes an individual’s on-going effort towards differentiation, learning, practice and integration of the concepts of Bowen theory intellectually and emotionally.
 It is the intern’s responsibility to be present and accounted for in as many training opportunities as possible and to contribute their own thinking to the process of learning Bowen theory.

 There are a wide variety of interested individuals who approach The Bowen Center in search of internship placement.
 It is hoped that while the purpose and principles of the internship program remain constant, the contractual and administrative arrangements remain flexible enough to foster a wide variety of possible interns (e.g., new/experienced clinicians, local/out of town clinicians, part time/full time, etc.).

 Most importantly, full participation in the activities of the Center is central to an effective internship.